bhisaac/5eFP/5eFP-SRD.md

 #### Arcane Recovery

 Studying your spellbook taught you to regain some of your magical energy.
-Once per game session, during a rest, you can regain mana equal to LEVEL x2 (maximum 12 mana) when you finish a rest.
+Once per game session, you can regain mana equal to LEVEL when you finish a rest.

-For example, if you’re a 2nd-­level wizard, you can recover up to two levels worth of spell slots.
-You can recover either a 2nd-­level spell slot or two 1st-level spell slots.
+For example, if you’re a 2nd-­level wizard, you can recover up to 2 mana.

 > #### Your Spellbook
 > The spells that you add to your spellbook reflect the arcane research you conduct on your own, as well as intellectual breakthroughs you have had about the nature of the multiverse.
 You might find other spells during your adventures.
 You could discover a spell recorded on a scroll in an evil wizard’s chest, for example, or in a dusty tome in an ancient library.